squidfunk/mkdocs-material/docs/blog/2021/the-past-present-and-future.md

   :material-alert-decagram: __new__ or :material-trash-can: __deprecated__.
   Custom status types will also be supported.

-- __Hover cards__: as a further component in the toolkit of technical writing, [hover cards] will allow arranging content in grids, which is especially useful for overview pages.
-They will allow to arrange arbitrary content in grids, including code blocks, admonitions, etc.
+- __Card grids__: as a further component in the toolkit of technical writing, [card grids] will allow arranging content in grids, which is especially useful for overview pages.
+They will allow to arrange arbitrary content, including code blocks, admonitions, etc.

 - __Blog support__: blogging support is still [under investigation] and expected to be one of the major additions in 2022.
 Blogging will perfectly integrate